continuouspi/cpiwb/matlab_extension/README.md

 ghc -O2 -dynamic -shared -fPIC -o libOdeConstruction.so constructODEs.hs odeConstruction.c -lHSrts-ghc7.8.4 -i../
 ```

-This will update shared library `libOdeConstruction.so` for use in Matlab.
+This will generate shared library `libOdeConstruction.so` for use in Matlab.

 # Questions #
 Please forward any questions regarding this extension to Ross Rhodes (rrhodes).